 Students applying to multiple IISc internship opportunities should maintain a personal tracker to avoid missing deadlines, as timelines often overlap.

 Note: If an internship listing for IISc Summer Internship 2026 does not mention a deadline, applications are usually reviewed on a rolling basis.
+Physics and QUEST Lab internships are independently announced calls and are not part of IAS SRFP or CNI.
+Apply separately for each route.

 Read Also: IIT Guwahati Summer Internship 2026